Last Updated on August 7th, 2019

 January is the biggest month of the year for weight loss diets.
 Hundreds of millions of holiday party goers around the world pack in extra calories in December and pack around extra pounds in January.
 Hundreds of millions of people go on calorie-restricted diets to get the extra weight off.
 But what about weight loss diets and acne?

 It turns out that losing weight by short-term fasting is also a good way to get the everyday form of mild to moderate acne known as acne vulgaris under control.
-And the reason dieters sometimes clear up their skin overnight has less to do with fewer fats in the diet than it has to do with the production of more growth hormone in the brain.
+And the reason dieters sometimes clear up their skin overnight has less to do with fewer fats in the diet than it has to do with the production of more growth1 hormone in the brain.

 Growth hormone, also known as GH, is a protein produced in the pituitary gland in the brain.
 It is well known as a stimulant to muscle growth.
 Bodybuilders often attempt to use (illegal) growth hormone injections.
 Growth hormone stimulates the production of muscle by “forcing its way in” to a muscle by activating receptors in cartilage.
 Once inside the cartilage, it helps the muscles respond to insulin-like growth factors (note, “insulin-like,” these growth factors are not insulin itself) and absorb the amino acids, sugar, and water they need to make themselves larger and stronger.

 Growth hormone also stimulates the growth of the skin.
 Because it rejuvenates tissues underneath the skin at the same time, the skin smooths itself out and assumes a more youthful texture and tone.